Video shows Israeli police beating lawmaker at protest | Taiwan News | 2021/04/10

 JERUSALEM (AP) — A video circulating online shows Israeli police punching a member of parliament and wrestling him to the ground at a protest against planned evictions in east Jerusalem on Friday.

-He later appears in another video with a swollen eye, his shirt torn, wearing a broken set of glasses.
+Cassif was left with a swollen eye, his shirt torn.
 Ahmad Tibi, a fellow lawmaker from the Joint List, was among those sharing the video of the scuffle on Twitter, calling it a “brutal assault” and a violation of parliamentary immunity.

 Israeli police said in a statement that Cassif attacked the policemen, who used “reasonable force” in response and released him as soon as they identified him as a member of parliament.
 It said Jerusalem's police chief, Doron Turgeman, has ordered an investigation into the incident.